Fresh Calls From Animal Welfare Group For Greater Food Label Clarity

 Including images on food labels is important and can be a major component in a branding campaign, but manufacturers should be careful not to mislead customers.
 Check images and ensure that you meet all the requirements that food manufacturers must meet.
 It seems likely that changes are coming, at least in the UK, and businesses will need to change their food labelling practices to fall in line with regulatory changes.
 Include nutritional information and other essential data and avoid the use of ambiguous or inaccurate terms on the label and in the name of foods.

 At Label Line UK, we have a large selection of label printers, software, and associated products.
 Whether you are a food manufacturer, need printing on plastic piping, or need labels for any other product, we can consult with your team to determine which hardware is best.
-We can integrate your new hardware and software into an existing system, and we also provide maintenance and repair contracts to help maintain a high-quality label printing system.
+We can integrate your new hardware and software into an existing system, and we also provide maintenance and printer repair contracts to help maintain a high-quality label printing system.

 Call us on 0151 546 2222 or email [email protected] for more information or to discuss any of the label printers and other products that we sell.